yusufessam22/dsml-portfolio/index.md

   <img src="images/rain-net_cover-photo.png" alt="rain-net_cover-photo" style="width: 50%; height: auto; margin-bottom: 20px;">
 </div>

 Rain-Net is an ongoing research collaboration with Sunway University, focused on developing a machine learning framework to forecast daily rainfall.
-Due to confidentiality, only selected aspects of the project are shared here.
+Due to confidentiality, only selected aspects of the project are shared here as this is still an ongoing work and yet to be published.
+Project code and raw data will not be shared, but key methodologies and results are summarised below.

 - **Objective:** Forecast daily rainfall using data from an undisclosed station in Malaysia